Malta Citizenship by Investment Program

 Malta Citizenship Through Real Estate Investment

 The Malta Individual Investor Program (MIIP) requires applicants to invest in the development of the country in various ways.
 Firstly, applicants are required to contribute a non-refundable €650,000 to the National Development and Social Fund.
 For each additional family member, the contribution needs to be increased.
-An additional €25,000 is required for a spouse and for each dependent under 18, while an additional €50,000 must be paid for each dependent over 18.
+An additional €25,000 is required for the spouse and for each dependent under 18, while an additional €50,000 must be paid for each dependent over 18.
 Applicants are also required to invest €150,000 into government-approved bonds or stocks, which need to remain invested for a minimum of five years.
 Additionally, investors must either purchase real estate to the value of €350,000 or rent property for €16,000 per annum.

 Malta Citizenship by Investment Cost